 What impact will the implementation have on neighbors?

 UCSF will notify neighbors in advance of work taking place near their homes.
 Our “good neighbor” policy limits noisy work near neighboring homes to 8 a.m. to 5 p.m. on weekdays.
 Weekend work in the Reserve is rare, but if necessary, noisy work hours are 9 a.m. to 4 p.m.
+To stay informed about the plan, please sign up for UCSF’s community updates.

 How will the work impact visitors who like to hike and bike in the Reserve?